Therapy Finder Advisor

 Several treatment modalities for addressing EGFR TKI resistance due to the EGFR T790M mutation are currently being explored in clinical trials.
 These include:

-1) Next generation tyrosine kinase inhibitors including EGFR T790M inhibitors that specifically target the EGFR T790M mutant protein (Rolfo C, et al. 2014).
-Recent data from phase I clinical studies have demonstrated that next generation EGFR TKIs including CO-1686 and AZD9291 have demonstrated promising efficacy and good safety profiles in patients with EGFR T790M-positive NSCLC (Sequist LV, et al. 2014, Janne PA, et al. 2014, Kim D, et al 2014).
+1) Next generation EGFR tyrosine kinase inhibitors including EGFR T790M inhibitors that specifically target the EGFR T790M mutant protein are currently in development.
+AZD9291 and CO-1686 have demonstrated promising efficacy and good safety profiles in patients with EGFR T790M-positive NSCLC (Sequist LV, et al. 2014, Janne PA, et al. 2014, Kim D, et al 2014), and have been given breakthrough status by the FDA.
+ASP8273, EGF-816, and HM61713 (developed in Korea) are entering clinical trials now with similar potential.

 Several classes of drugs have shown broad efficacy in NSCLC patients and may be additional treatment options to consider for the patient: